10up/simple-local-avatars/readme.txt

 == Upgrade Notice ==

+= 2.7.8 =
+**Note that this release bumps the minimum required version of WordPress from 5.7 to 6.3.**

 = 2.6.0 =
 **Note that this release bumps the minimum required version of WordPress from 4.6 to 5.7 and PHP from 5.6 to 7.4.**